Drive-By Truckers

 Drive-By Truckers are an American rock band based in Athens, Georgia.
 Two of five current members (Patterson Hood and Mike Cooley) are originally from The Shoals region of northern Alabama and met as roommates at the University of North Alabama.
 The group also has roots in Richmond, Virginia.

-The band consists of Mike Cooley (lead vocals, guitar, banjo), Patterson Hood (lead vocals, guitar), Brad Morgan (drums), Jay Gonzalez (keys, guitar, accordion, backing vocals), and Matt Patton (bass guitar, backing vocals).
+The band currently consists of Mike Cooley (lead vocals, guitar, banjo), Patterson Hood (lead vocals, guitar), Brad Morgan (drums), Jay Gonzalez (keys, guitar, accordion, backing vocals), and Matt Patton (bass guitar, backing vocals).
+The line-up has undergone multiple changes since the band's formation, with Cooley and Hood serving as the sole constants throughout.
 The band's constant touring has developed a dedicated following.